 University of California, Berkeley

-PhD in EECS (from 2019, in progress)
+PhD in EECS (2025)

 Seoul National University